-It has been observed that the user behavior in P2P file sharing systems show a Zipf-like distribution where users can be grouped into several categories according to their interests, and within each category there are a few highly popular files along with a large number of less popular ones [8].
-Our simulations can be expected to give better results when run with a Zipf distribution since positive correlation among users' behavior would result in a more rapid trust establishment among the users in the same category.
+It has been observed that the user behavior in P2P file sharing systems shows a skewed, Zipf-like distribution where users can be grouped into several categories according to their interests, and within each category there are a few highly popular files along with a large number of less popular ones [10].
+Our simulations can be expected to give better results when run with such a skewed distribution since positive correlation among users' behavior would result in a more rapid trust establishment among the users in the same category.
 We preferred to stick to the uniform distribution which favors our protocol the least, since the file requests in a uniform distribution can come from anywhere in the domain and in our system it is only the attackers who are able to respond to all queries unrestrictedly.